Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Samanta Barot, 1e L, Lycée du Cheylard (07), April 2005

-There are places that one would never want to have to visit.
-Places synonymous with barbarism, testimony of a recent past that one would like to forget.
-Auschwitz is one of those places, those moments in our history that will forever remain engraved in our memories.
+There are places we would never want to have to visit.
+Places synonymous with barbarism, testimony of a recent past that we would like to forget.
+Auschwitz is one of those places, those moments in our history that will remain forever etched in our memories.

-And again, we are just visitors.
-We are only present in this camp to try to understand the incomprehensible, to try to imagine the unimaginable.
-Witnesses survived this hell, we, we are just passing through.
+And yet, we are only visitors.
+We are present in this camp only to try to understand the incomprehensible, to try to imagine the unimaginable.
+Witnesses have survived this hell, we are just passing through.

-Auschwitz is a kind of distorting mirror: by observing what is left, by listening to the testimonies of the survivors, we come to wonder what we would have done ourselves in this situation, if we had been German, Jewish or Resistant...
-Would we have let it happen?
+Auschwitz is a kind of distorting mirror: by observing what remains, by listening to the testimonies of the survivors, we come to wonder what we would have done ourselves in this situation, if we had been German, Jewish or Resistant...
+Would we have let it happen ?
 Would we have acted for or against?
-Would we have remained impassive ?
+Would we have remained unmoved ?

-During the trip, we don’t really feel.
+During the trip, we don’t really feel anything.
 We wander, we store the lyrics, we question, we even catch ourselves laughing with the witness.
-It is upon returning that images and words form this necessarily emotional whole because no written document is identical to another, because there was this contact, this testimony, and this man or woman who gave us part of his memories.
-I wonder moreover if the emotional force is not, in the case of Auschwitz, derived from the intrigued gaze one has on the witness: How is it possible to survive at Auschwitz?
+It is upon return that images and words form this necessarily emotional whole, because no two texts are identical to each other, because there was this contact, this testimony, and this man or woman who gave us part of his memories.
+In fact, I wonder if, in the case of Auschwitz, the emotional force is not derived from one’s intrigued gaze on the witness: How is it possible to survive at Auschwitz?

-At the end of such a day, images jostle and gradually the link is established between imagination, knowledge and the place visited.
-Time works and raises questions that seem to have no answers: How can a man put another man through this ?
-How can a single man awaken the 'monster' within us?
+At the end of such a day, images shake and gradually the link is established between imagination, knowledge and the place visited.
+Time works and raises questions that seem to have no answers 😊 How can a man put another man through this? ?
+How can a single man wake up the "monster" hidden within us?

 The museum is really something frozen.
-The feeling of the moment is a mixture of shame and torpor, ashamed to be a voyeur, simple visitor often without strong emotion, impassive from one place to another, because each meter reveals the impossible.
-There is therefore a mix of disappointment regarding this feeling, but the discomfort is indeed there, by rethinking that other people have disappeared here one day without understanding where they had arrived.
+The feeling of the moment is a mixture of shame and torpor, shame to be a voyeur, simple visitor often without strong emotion, impassive from one place to another, because every meter reveals the impossible.
+So there is a mix of disappointment about this feeling, but the malaise is there, by thinking that other people have disappeared here one day without understanding where they had arrived.

-Auschwitz is a must-see when visiting Poland.
-The "never again" too often overused here takes on its true meaning.
+Auschwitz is a must when you go to Poland.
+The overused phrase "never again" takes on its true meaning here.

-I leave at 3 o'clock, tired of having watched until then in total impatience; this recurring sentence haunts my mind: "There is nothing to see in Auschwitz," reinforced by this fear of remaining insensitive to the rubble of this massacre.
-I take my first steps in Birkenau; a place that leaves me speechless when there is so much to say about my knowledge and imagination, which completes my vision of this indefinable space and this succession of horrible images ties my heart.
+I leave at 3 o'clock, tired of having watched until then in total impatience; this recurring phrase haunts my mind: "There is nothing to see at Auschwitz," reinforced by this fear of remaining insensitive to the rubble of this massacre.
+I take my first steps in Birkenau; a place that leaves me speechless when there is so much to say about my knowledge and my imagination, completing my vision of this indefinable space and this succession of horrible images ties my heart.

-Jules, on these rails that he has crossed in terror, tells us with the strength that remains to him, his past, which we can barely understand in this world where everything is offered to us.
-So emotion, rage, hatred, suffering, mingle with his speech, without remembrance, his ineffable memories are read in his gaze, and we, teenagers, adults, simply human beings of the 21st century, united in compassion and pain, let us understand that in Auschwitz there was everything: life, evil, death... and everyone reacts as they can, a sob, a lowered head, a sidelining or even a semblance of impassibility...
+Jules, on these rails he crossed in terror, tells us with the strength that remains to him, his past, that we can barely understand in this world where everything is offered to us.
+Then emotion, rage, hatred, suffering, mingle with his speech, without reminiscence, his ineffable memories are read in his eyes, and we, teenagers, adults, simply human beings of the twenty-first century, united in compassion and pain, let’s understand that at Auschwitz there was everything: life, evil, death... and everyone reacts as they can, a sob, a lowered head, a sidelining or even a semblance of impassibility...

-And me, deeply tested by this poignant testimony that comes from the guts, I look at Jules, this deportee, small, a bit lame, funny in appearance, and I let my mind conceive what it never wanted to conceive: my mother, my sister, my father, shaved, violated, crowded in these gas chambers, transported to crematory ovens that will reduce their bodies to 'dust' on which others will walk, as we ourselves have unconsciously done.
-Then, in the face of this undeniable reality, which has overcome our previous doubts, that some are trying to deny, which others are indifferent to, the experience of sharing and humanity has erased all our differences and brought together beings linked by an emotional shock... (...)
+And me, deeply tested by this poignant testimony that comes out of my bones, I look at Jules, this deportee, small, a little lame, funny in appearance, and I let my mind conceive what it never wanted to conceive: my mother, my sister, my father, shaved, violated, crammed into these gas chambers, transported to crematory ovens that will reduce their bodies to "dust" on which others will walk, as we ourselves have unconsciously done.
+Then, faced with this indisputable reality, which has exceeded our previous doubts, which some people try to deny, and which others are indifferent to, the experience of sharing and humanity has erased all our differences and brought together beings bound by an emotional shock...

-"I am the past, you are the future ", such was Jules' last word, aware of being one of the few traces of this tragedy and proud to pass on to us the torch, which we will hold with passion for him, for those who have died, for us, and for those who will be born...
+"I am the past, you are the future" was Jules' last word, aware of being one of the few traces of this tragedy and proud to hand over the torch, which we will hold passionately for him, for those who have died, For us, and for those who will be born...

-Erika, student from 1st grade, Maine high school in Biran, Bergerac (24)
+Erika, student of 1ère L, lycée Maine de Biran, Bergerac (24)

 Legal mentions